scalawithcats/scala-with-cats/src/pages/monads/writer.md

 is a monad that lets us carry a log along with a computation.
-We can use it to record messages, errors, or additional data about a computation, and extract the log with the final result.
+We can use it to record messages, errors, or additional data about a computation, and extract the log along side the final result.

-One common use for `Writers` is recording sequences of steps in multi-threaded computations, where standard imperative logging techniques can result in interleaved messages from different contexts.
+One common use for `Writers` is recording sequences of steps in multi-threaded computations where standard imperative logging techniques can result in interleaved messages from different contexts.
 With `Writer` the log for the computation is tied to the result,